daki7711/daki7711.github.io/_pages/cv.md

 Education
 ======
-* B.S. in South Korea, Sogang University, 2016
+* B.S. in Seoul, Sogang University, 2016
-* M.S. in Boulder,University of Colorado at Boulder, 2021(exptected)
+* M.S. in Boulder, University of Colorado at Boulder, 2021(exptected)

 Work experience
 ======